 - Hive manages all the security for managed tables.

 I do have a table already present in the “user/hive/warehouse” directory called “codes”.

 To check if the existing table is managed or unmanaged, we could use the below command:

 Describe formatted table_name;

-Let us see, the data presented in table “codes”.
+Let us see the data presented in the table “codes”.

 First, using hive command-

 Second, using Hue (Hadoop User Experience a Web UI)

 Now, if I want to select the data from “codes” it will give me an error because the table is deleted.